 Frankly, Singapore’s government data website is just so visually accessible.
 The homepage is full of small visualisations telling stories about each data set.
 Part of data visualisation is making sure that not only does it display information in an accurate and relevant format, but also that it’s appealing to catch interest.
 Most government data sites are utilitarian and simple, enough to get the data across in an easy-to-understand way.
 Singapore, however, brightens it up with colourful visualisations, splashes of colour in the graphs and a “Similar Datasets” section at the bottom of every data set to encourage readers to explore.

 Example data set: Atmospheric Electricity (Lightning)

 Earthdata is part of NASA’s Earth Science Data Systems Program, specifically the Earth Observing System Data and Information System (EOSDIS).
-EOSDIS acts as a means to process and distribute Earth science data from the Earth observation satellites, aircraft, and field measurements.
+EOSDIS acts as a means to process and distribute Earth science data from Earth observation satellites, aircraft and field measurements.

 Curated by: Amazon

-As more organizations make their data available for public access, Amazon has created a registry to find and share those various data sets.
+As more organisations make their data available for public access, Amazon has created a registry to find and share those various data sets.
 There are over 50 public data sets supported through Amazon’s registry, ranging from IRS filings to NASA satellite imagery to DNA sequencing to web crawling.
-The data sets also include usage examples, showing what other organizations and groups have done with the data.
+The data sets also include usage examples, showing what other organisations and groups have done with the data.